Non-singular and probability measure-preserving actions of infinite permutation groups: Introduction

 \subsection{Acknowledgments}

 I would like to thank Tomás Ibarlucía and Yuri Neretin for bringing to my attention Nessonov's article \cite{Nessonov2020}, which inspired \autoref{th:intro:non-singular}.
-I am also grateful to Rémi Barritault, Colin Jahel, and Matthieu Joseph for useful remarks on a preliminary version of the paper.
+I am also grateful to Rémi Barritault, Colin Jahel, and Matthieu Joseph for useful remarks on a preliminary version of the paper and to the anonymous referee for useful suggestions.